ibm-cloud-docs/event-notifications/en-migration.md

 1. Add the Firebase `google-services.json` in the app module.

-1. Change the Module’s `build.gradlefile`to include the new SDKs.
+1. Change the Module's `build.gradle` file to include the new SDKs.

    ```groovy
    // Replace the following section